Effective litigators don't just know the law. They know the courts. It's the fundamental philosophy that has guided this firm since day one.

 Bo Kirkpatrick was invited to speak once again at the Alabama Judicial College.
 The event was held in Point Clear, Alabama on July 15, 2014.
 Topics covered included recent developments in Worker's Compensation here in Alabama.
 Bo, along with another attorney from North Alabama, is given the unique opportunity to conduct these seminars twice a year, educating the judges on the changes in Alabama law.

-The team of Bo Kirkpatrick and Walker Moss recently and successfully defended a fibromyalgia case pending in Etowah County, Alabama.
+The team of Bo Kirkpatrick and Dan Avery recently and successfully defended a fibromyalgia case pending in Etowah County, Alabama.
 The plaintiff asserted she was permanently and totally disabled from an on the job injury which caused her fibromyalgia.
 The court, following a trial on the merits, did not agree, and rendered a defense verdict, holding that the plaintiff failed to prove that her condition was related to her employment.